MisterChatlinks/ctxt/readme.md

 ### Features
 - **Async Logging**: Logs are batched and sent in the background.
+- **Retry Logic**: Logs are retried with exponential backoff if the API is unreachable.
+- **Fallback Mechanisms**: Logs are stored locally (Node.js/Deno) or in browser storage (LocalStorage/IndexedDB) if retries fail.
 - **End-to-End Encryption**: Logs are encrypted using OpenPGP before being sent to the API.
 - **Custom Runtime**: Running `monitext` sets up a runtime file tailored to your project.
 - **Preconfigured Instances**: Importing from `#monitext-runtime` gives you ready-to-use logging interfaces.